-of 25 percent of required terminal, interior and divider median all not be required provided those parking areas provide shade parking that utilizes materials with appropriate solar reflectance ng on the pitch of the roof of the structure.
+Up to a maximum of 25 percent of required terminal, interior and divider median landscape areas shall not be required provided those parking areas provide shade by installing covered parking that utilizes materials with appropriate solar reflectance index (SRI) depending on the pitch of the roof of the structure.
 [Ord.
 2010-022]

-nterior and divider median landscape areas and required shrubs , subject to the following: [Ord.
+Required terminal, interior and divider median landscape areas and required shrubs shall not be required, subject to the following: [Ord.
 2010-022]

-- required terminal, interior and divider median trees are doubled; - ected by curbing, wheel stops or other similar methods of [Ord.
-2010-022] - Green building standards for tree wells and related root growth areas are utilized; [Ord.
-2010-022] - All abutting parking spaces utilize pervious pavement that has an SRI of at least 29 to improve solar reflectance; and, [Ord.
+- a) The number of required terminal, interior and divider median trees are doubled; [Ord.
+2010-022] - b) Trees are protected by curbing, wheel stops or other similar methods of protection; [Ord.
+2010-022] - c) Green building standards for tree wells and related root growth areas are utilized; [Ord.
+2010-022] - d) All abutting parking spaces utilize pervious pavement that has an SRI of at least 29 to improve solar reflectance; and, [Ord.
 2010-022] - e) Land Development approval.
 [Ord.
 2010-022]